peterjaap/magento2-samples/sample-module-interception/README.md

 ## Installation

 This module is intended to be installed using composer.
-After the code is marshalled by composer, enable the module by adding it the list of enabled modules in [the config](app/etc/config.php) or, if that file does not exist, installing Magento.
+After the code is marshalled by composer, enable the module by adding it the list of enabled modules in the `app/etc/config.php` file or, if that file does not exist, installing Magento.
 After including this component and enabling it, you can verify it is installed by going the backend at:

 STORES -> Configuration -> ADVANCED/Advanced ->  Disable Modules Output